Multilingual Normalization of Temporal Expressions with Masked Language Models: A Note on Adopting

-Finally, we provide detailed results for the individual languages in Table~\ref{tab:results_detail} for \heideltime and our systems (\systemMono, \systemMulti, \systemGold).
-Note that \heideltime with automatically created rules has a poor performance for some low-resource languages (el, ro, ua).
-This is similar to the observations by \citet{Grabar:Hamon:Article:2019:Temporal:WikiwarsUA} who found that ``[e]xploitation of this automatically built system produced no results when applied to the Ukrainian data.''
-For those languages, the automatically generated rules are not good enough in practice to perform temporal tagging which emphasizes the need for multilingual systems like our model.

-The rather low performance of our models and \heideltime for the high-resource languages Estonian (et) and Dutch (nl) can be explained by the poor data quality of these corpora.
+The rather low performance of our models and \heideltime for the high-resource languages Estonian (et) and Dutch (nl) can be explained by poor data quality.
 An inter-annotator agreement of 44 \fscore was reported for the Estonian corpus \cite{Orasmaa:LREC:2014:Temporal:EstTimeML}, which is close to our results.
 The Dutch data was translated from English and automatically annotated via cross-lingual projections \cite{Minard:Speranza:LREC:2016:Temporal:Meantime}, which may reduce the annotation quality.
-Note, that only the first five sentences for each document were annotated for the Meantime corpora (it and nl).
+Note, that only the first five sentences for each document were annotated in the Meantime corpora (it and nl).
 We restricted our evaluation to these annotated parts accordingly.